How to use open circuit transformer

 VS1 = 1 X 10 = 10 volts

-Now as turns in S1 and S2 are equal, and also flux, so the voltage across S2 will be equal to S1.
+The number of turns in S1 and S2 is equal, and also the flux, so the voltage across S2 will be equal to S1.

-So the voltage across open circuit winding of the CT transformer here will be just 10 volts.
+So the voltage across the open-circuit winding of the CT transformer here will be just 10 volts.

 So, in this case, the open circuit winding S2 will not have any high voltage, and this winding can be kept open safely.

-We can use the open circuit current transformer (CT) with an open secondary if it has two or more secondary windings and one of them has a normal load at the output.
+We can use the CT secondary open circuit transformer (CT), if it has two or more secondary windings and one of them has a normal load at the output.

 Refer to Figure 5.
 The CT transformer has one primary winding in the figure.
 This is for explanation purposes only in this article.
 Our CT was bar type without any primary at all.